Kafva/moat/README.md

 and open `moat.xcworkspace` with Xcode.
 Connect your device and install with
 <kbd>CMD</kbd> <kbd>R</kbd>.

-Build and run the server
+Refer to:
 ```bash
 cargo run -- --help
 ```
+for information on how to run the server.

 ### Newsboat `urls` file
 The feeds that are shown in the app are determined by `~/.newsboat/urls` on